Best Volume Indicator: Top Indicators on TradingView to Use in 2025

 Which is the best indicator in TradingView?

 Since the performance of a tool depends wholly on who uses it, determining the best volume indicator for TradingView is not possible.
+Past performance of these indicators does not guarantee future results.
 Some people claim that OBV is the most important tool to have while others believe that Money Flow Index is way more insightful.

 These talking points are irrelevant to the long-term outcome of any given retail trader.
 Many indulge in other forms of investments and choose things like copy trading to generate profits consistently.
 While following other retail traders and repeating their steps is not a bad idea in general, there is a certain level of prestige in developing your trading system that relies on your knowledge of the market.

-Let’s look at several indicators widely used by the crypto community and traders in general, to understand which instruments will yield the best results.
+Let’s look at the five best volume indicators widely used by the crypto community and traders in general, to understand which instruments will yield the best results.

 On-Balance Volume is great for in-depth analysis